matm/jQuery-File-Upload-Wiki/jQuery-File-Upload,---Multi-file-upload-with-CodeIgniter.md

-### This page expands the example bundled with the plugin and the previous example of using codeigniter
+### This page expands on the example bundled with the plugin and the previous example of using codeigniter

 ***